Joint Boards of Health and Hospitals

 Keon L. Gilbert, DrPH, MA, MPA

-Dr. Keon L. Gilbert is currently an Assistant Professor at the Saint Louis University School of Public Health in the Division of Behavioral Science/Health Education within the Department of Community Health Sciences.
+Keon L. Gilbert, DrPH, MA, MPA is currently an Assistant Professor at the Saint Louis University School of Public Health in the Division of Behavioral Science/Health Education within the Department of Community Health Sciences.
 His primary research interests seek to reduce health disparities through research and interventions that will prevent disease and promote healthy behaviors.
-His work applies quantitative and qualitative methods in areas such as social capital, community capacity, organizational readiness, community based participatory research, and with populations such as African American men.
+His work applies quantitative and qualitative methods in areas such as social capital, community capacity, organizational readiness, community-based participatory research, and with populations such as African American men.
 Dr. Gilbert's key research interests include social capital, health disparities, African American Men's health, and interventions to prevent chronic diseases.
-Dr. Gilbert's work draws on his inter-disciplinary training in Biology, African American Studies, Public Affairs and Public Health to investigate the intersection of racial identity, racial socialization, and structural racism as an important, yet unexplored, social determinant of African American male's health across the lifecourse.
+Dr. Gilbert's work draws on his interdisciplinary training in Biology, African American Studies, Public Affairs and Public Health to investigate the intersection of racial identity, racial socialization, and structural racism as an important, yet unexplored, social determinant of African American male's health across the life course.

 Susan Kendig, MSN, JD, WHNP-BC, FAANP

 Susan Kendig, MSN, JD, WHNP-BC, FAANP, is a Women’s Health Integration Specialist with SSM Health – St. Mary’s Hospital in St. Louis, MO.
-Prior to joining SSM Health – St. Mary’s she was a teaching professor at the University of Missouri-St. Louis, where she led the Women’s Health Nurse Practitioner program for almost two decades.
+Before joining SSM Health – St. Mary’s, she was a teaching professor at the University of Missouri-St. Louis, where she led the Women’s Health Nurse Practitioner program for almost two decades.

 Paul Lee, DC

 Dr. Paul Lee, DC, was born in Vietnam and came to America when he was 11 years old.
 He graduated from Truman State and Logan universities.
 Dr. Lee has worked as a chiropractor for 20 years.
-He and his wife own a Vietnamese restaurant and he runs a Chinese martial arts school.
-Beside English, he speaks Chinese and Vietnamese.
+He and his wife own a Vietnamese restaurant, and he runs a Chinese martial arts school.
+Besides English, he speaks Chinese and Vietnamese.

-Alma Poljarevic, PhD is a licensed marriage and family therapist and a licensed professional counselor in the state of MO.
+Alma Poljarevic Baigi, PhD, is a licensed marriage and family therapist and a licensed professional counselor in the state of Missouri.
 She is currently working at Lutheran Family and Children's Services and in private practice, providing therapy to children and families.
 She moved to the USA at age 17 as a refugee from Bosnia-Herzegovina.
-Her focus is working with minority groups who had experienced loss and trauma.
-Dr. Poljarevic has completed both her MA and PhD degree at Saint Louis University.
-She has been a member of the board since February, 2016.
+Her focus is working with minority groups who have experienced loss and trauma.
+Dr. Baigi completed both her MA and Ph.D. degree at Saint Louis University.
+She has been a member of the board since February 2016.